American Helvetia Philatelic Society

-The American Helvetia Philatelic Society (AHPS) is an international philatelic society devoted to the study and collection of the postage stamps and postal history of Switzerland and Liechtenstein.
+The American Helvetia Philatelic Society (AHPS) is an international philatelic society devoted to the study of postage stamps and postal history of Switzerland and Liechtenstein.
 Founded in 1975 in the United States, it is the largest English-language Swiss philatelic society in the world, with over 215 members from 11 countries as of 2025.

 History

 The American Helvetia Philatelic Society was formed in 1975 through the merger of the Helvetia Philatelic Society of America and the Swiss American Stamp Society.

-The society traces its roots to 1938, when the original Helvetia Society was founded and began publishing the Helvetia Bulletin (1938–1957), a journal of research on classic Swiss issues.
-After 1957, organized activity at the U.S. national level declined until the late 1960s, when two organizations—Helvetia Philatelic Society of America (publishing Helvetia Alphorn, 1969–1974) and Swiss American Stamp Society (publishing Helvetia Herald, 1970–1974)—revived interest in Swiss philately.
-The merger in 1975 created AHPS, which launched the bimonthly journal TELL, named for William Tell.
-TELL continues as the society’s flagship publication, and all four journals are archived and accessible digitally.
+The society's lineage goes back to 1938, when the original Helvetia Society was founded and began publishing the Helvetia Bulletin (1938–1957), a journal of research on classic Swiss issues.
+After 1957, organized activity at the U.S. national level declined until the late 1960s, when two organizations revived interest in Swiss philately: the Helvetia Philatelic Society of America (publishing Helvetia Alphorn, 1969–1974) and the Swiss American Stamp Society (publishing Helvetia Herald, 1970–1974).
+The merger in 1975 created AHPS, which launched the bimonthly journal TELL.
+TELL continues as the society's journal, and all four publications are archived and accessible digitally.

-Today, AHPS operates as a multinational society serving collectors worldwide, recognized as the principal English-language organization for Swiss and Liechtenstein philately.